In June 2017, TIAA Bank officially acquired EverBank. As of June 2018, EverBank has rebranded as TIAA Bank.

 Overview of TIAA Bank CDs

 TIAA Bank has the most extensive certificate of deposit offerings out of the dozens of banks SmartAsset has reviewed.
-You can choose from Yield Pledge® CDs, Bump Rate CDs, a LIBOR Index CD, a CD that benefits from CDARS® Service and Basic CDs.
+You can choose from Yield Pledge® CDs, Bump Rate CDs, a CD that benefits from CDARS® Service and Basic CDs.
 You also have a range of term lengths to choose from, ranging from three months and five years.
 These multiple options allow you to open the CD that best fits with your savings goals.
 Plus, none of these accounts charge a monthly fee.

 TIAA Bank CDs rollover automatically, except CDARS® Service accounts.
 For those accounts, you’ll need to contact TIAA Bank to request a rollover.
 You’ll receive an alert 15 days before your CDARS® Service account’s maturity date and a 20-day alert.
 That way, if you want to withdraw or transfer any funds, or make changes to the account, you’ll know when you can do so.
 This is especially helpful for accounts longer than a few months.